 A Connection String stores the parameters to the database and is used to connect the application to it.
 These parameters are the name of the driver, Server name and Database name.
 It also contains security information such as user name and password needed for the database connection.

-The connection string is stored inside the file which resides in the root of the application.
+The connection string is stored inside the appsettings.json file which resides in the root of the application.
 So add the following Connection string to this file.

 {